Injury Attorneys | Restoring LivesTM

-In the 1920’s, pasteurization, or heating, of milk became a widespread practice.
-The heating process destroys harmful bacteria and other pathogens that may cause sickness such as gastroenteritis, miscarriage in pregnant women, and death.
+In the 1920s, pasteurization, or heating, of milk became a widespread practice.
+The heating process destroys harmful bacteria and other pathogens that may cause sicknesses such as gastroenteritis, miscarriage in pregnant women, or death.
 At present, thirty states have implemented a variety of laws to allow raw milk sales.

-Public health officials in Indiana are reportedly concerned the State Legislature’s request means unpasteurized milk will likely be legalized in the future.
+Public health officials in Indiana are reportedly concerned the state legislature’s request means unpasteurized milk will likely be legalized in the future.
 According to Indiana Public Health Veterinarian Jennifer House, unpasteurized milk offers no additional health benefits and actually increases human sickness and disease.
-House stated prior to the widespread use of pasteurization, about one-quarter of all pathogen outbreaks in the nation were related to the consumption of raw milk.
-She also said many illness outbreaks related to Campylobacter, Salmonella, and E. coli ceased after states began to require pasteurization for all milk sold in the marketplace.
+House stated that prior to the widespread use of pasteurization, about one-quarter of all pathogen outbreaks in the nation were related to the consumption of raw milk.
+She also said many illness outbreaks related to Campylobacter, salmonella, and E. coli ceased after states began to require pasteurization for all milk sold in the marketplace.

 Jerry Kozak, National Milk Producers Federation President, agrees with House.
 He stated that if lawmakers pass legislation that would allow raw milk to be sold in Indiana, it would be a huge step backwards for public health.
 Kozak believes bypassing milk pasteurization would likely result in increased sickness and death.